Slomads Rising: Stay Length Shifts in Digital Nomad Travel, United States 2019-2024: Discussion

 \section{Discussion}

+\textbf{Answers to RQ1–RQ4.} \textit{RQ1/H1:} Post‑2020 central tendency increased and persisted: the median rose 2$\to$3 nights and the mean stabilized near 4.1 (Fig.~\ref{fig:trend}; Table~\ref{tab:desc}).
+At the booking level, the negative‑binomial regression confirms this pattern after month controls, with post‑vaccine stays 6.5\% shorter than the restriction era and pre‑COVID stays 16.2\% shorter (Table~\ref{tab:nbirr}). \textit{RQ2/H2:} The stay‑length distribution is heavier‑tailed; a log‑normal fit dominates Gamma and PLN by large information‑criterion margins (Table~\ref{tab:gof}). \textit{RQ3/H3:} Higher averages are driven primarily by a higher \emph{prevalence} of month‑plus bookings, with conditional long‑stay durations in the mid‑to‑high 50s (Section~\ref{ssec:twopart_res}). \textit{RQ4/H4:} Monthly time‑series evidence shows that phase indicators improve fit (LR $=8.39$, $p=0.015$); higher‑order dynamics are not required.

-The national‐scale evidence presented here shows that COVID‑19 produced a durable structural shift in U.S.\ short‑term‑rental behavior.
-Mean nights‑per‑booking (NPB) stabilized between 4.1 and 4.4—about ten percent higher than the 2019 baseline—while the booking‑weighted median rose permanently from two to three nights.
-Dispersion increased in parallel: the post‑2021 standard deviation hovers near seven nights, almost double its pre‑pandemic value.
-Together these facts confirm that the transient spring‑2020 spike gave way to a lasting elongation of typical Airbnb stays.
+The national‑scale evidence shows a durable structural shift in U.S. short‑term‑rental behavior: mean NPB stabilized near 4.1 (10\% above 2019) and the booking‑weighted median rose from two to three nights.
+Dispersion also increased, with a post‑2021 standard deviation near seven nights, confirming that the spring‑2020 spike resolved into a lasting elongation.

-The distributional diagnostics reinforce this conclusion.
-A heavy‑tailed log‑normal density dominates both Gamma and Poisson‑lognormal alternatives by wide information‑criterion margins and reproduces the distinctive 14‑, 21‑ and 28‑night shoulders that the Gamma misses.
-Because the log‑normal tail contains a small but influential share of bookings, revenue‑management systems that assume light‑tailed priors would systematically under‑predict demand for month‑plus residencies and thus mis‑price weekly and monthly rate fences.
+Distributional diagnostics reinforce this conclusion.
+A heavy‑tailed log‑normal density dominates Gamma and Poisson–lognormal alternatives by wide information‑criterion margins and reproduces the 14‑, 21‑, and 28‑night shoulders that the Gamma misses.
+Because a small but influential tail share drives utilization, light‑tailed heuristics will under‑price weekly and monthly fences.

-The two‑part hurdle analysis clarifies the mechanism behind the longer average.
-Lock‑downs nearly doubled the probability that a booking crosses the 28‑night threshold, from 1.5 percent pre‑COVID to 2.9 percent at the height of restrictions;that prevalence settled at 2.2 percent post‑vaccine, still 48 percent above the 2019 level.
-In contrast, the conditional mean length of long stays changed little, hovering around 43–46 nights.
-Hence the elevated mean NPB is driven by more travelers choosing month‑plus itineraries rather than by ever‑longer residencies among those who were already long‑stay guests.

-Seasonality now plays a secondary role.
-The negative‑binomial regression reveals a shallow U‑shape with April and December about three percent longer than January, and June and September about three percent shorter.
-Pandemic‑phase effects dwarf these month‑to‑month swings.
-Time‑series analysis reaches the same verdict: an ARIMA\((0,1,1)(0,1,1)_{12}\) augmented with phase dummies outperforms a dummy‑free specification by more than twenty AIC points, while the estimated pre‑COVID coefficient of \(-1.17\) nights confirms a discrete step in 2020 that has persisted.